 - Aion from Chrono Crusade, although he has white hair instead of blond.

 - Mizusawa, the hot-headed player of the high school boys soccer team, from Onii-chan to Issho.

-- Ouran High School Host Club has Mei Yasamura, a manga-only character.
+- Ouran High School Host Club has Mei Yasamura, a manga-only character and a friend of Haruhi.
 She's a ganguro girl (with less gaudy clothing choices), so her blonde hair and tan are fake.

 - Black Butler's Agni is from India, but has blond hair anyway.
 Hannah Anafeloz in Black Butler II has dark skin and pale hair.

 - Psyren gives us Kyle, though no explanation is given.

 - From Fairy Tail we have Sho, a minor character from the Tower of Heaven and one of Erza's old True Companions.

 - Brain, the leader of Oracion Seis, has dark skin and silver hair.
 Averted with his alter ego Zero, who's an Evil Albino.

 - Saji Genpou from Ikki Tousen, though he's definitely NOT ditzy.
 In the anime, when he retakes his place as Ouin Shishi, he turns into a Dark-Skinned Redhead.